Zepeng-Mu/pyGenomeTracks/README.md

 # But the absolute width is calculated from the supplied numbers, which can look too thin or too wide sometimes.
 # Use scale_line_width to scale the absolute line widths.
 # You may need to try several values to get a satisfying result.
-# Use this to tell pyGenomeTracks whether to print PSI on links
+# Use this to tell pyGenomeTracks whether to label PSI on links
 show_number = false
 scale_line_width = 3
 file_type = sashimiBigWig